Gary W. Cole, MD, FAAD

 What is alopecia areata?

 Alopecia areata is an acquired skin disease that can affect all hair-bearing skin and is characterized by localized areas of non-scarring hair loss.
-Alopecia areata, as a rule, is rarely associated with any other external or internal medical problems.
+Alopecia areata is occasionally associated with any other external or internal medical problems.
 Most often these bald areas regrow their hair spontaneously.

 Alopecia areata is rare before the age of 3 years.
-There seems to be a significant tendency to inherit alopecia areata from ancestors.
+There seems to be a significant to inherit the tendency to develop alopecia areata from ancestors.

 What causes alopecia areata?